jlapeyre/InterfaceTraits.jl/README.md

 As usual we abuse the contstructors to return a `Bool` when these are called with various objects.
 Method definitions for several type in `Base` are provided.

+### How it is implmented

+Most of the methods for subtypes of `InterfaceTrait` are constructed by calling `hasmethod` on the corresponding function at the time `InterfaceTraits` is compiled.

 ### Tests

 A handful of tests are provided.